Prisoner Series: Book 3 Teaser...

 “Yes,” said Joanna, looking around the shop at everyone gathered.

 “We know it’s been difficult to reach this individual, right?” he said, pausing for approval.
 “Well, couldn’t it also be said that maybe she’s strong enough to design a barrier to remain hidden?
-After all, we did experience what can only be described as a reverse surge of energy the other day when Addie grabbed hold of the blue and red threads, right?”
+After all, we did experience what can only be described as a reverse surge of energy the other day in the gazebo, right?”

 “Agreed,” Addie interjected.
 “I’m fairly certain what I saw came from the black strand.”